Sean Burroughs: Minnesota Twins

 During the 2011–12 offseason, Burroughs played in the Venezuelan Winter League, batting .316.
 Gene Glynn, the manager of the Minnesota Twins' Triple-A affiliate, coached Burroughs there and recommended him to the Twins, who signed him to a minor league contract.
 He made the major league team in spring training.
 The Twins designated him for assignment on May 1.
 In October 2012, he elected minor league free agency.

-Later career
+Los Angeles Dodgers

-Burroughs signed a minor league contract with the Los Angeles Dodgers in 2013 and played for the Chattanooga Lookouts, their Double-A affiliate.
-He played in 57 games for the Lookouts and hit .220.
+On April 12, 2013, Burroughs signed a minor league contract with the Los Angeles Dodgers organization.
+He was assigned to the Chattanooga Lookouts, their Double-A affiliate, to begin the season.
+Burroughs played in 57 games for the Lookouts and hit .220.

+Atlantic League

 Burroughs signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball for 2014 season.
 He re-signed with the Bluefish for the 2015 season.
 On August 8, 2015, he was traded to the rival Long Island Ducks for outfielder Bryan Sabatella.
 On August 1, 2016, the Bluefish reacquired Burroughs from the Ducks in exchange for pitcher D. J. Mitchell.

 Death

-Burroughs collapsed and died of a fentanyl overdose at age 43 in a parking lot on May 9, 2024 after dropping off his son for a Little League game in Long Beach.
+Burroughs collapsed and died of a fentanyl overdose at age 43 in a parking lot on May 9, 2024, after dropping off his son for a Little League game in Long Beach.